 #5 Does AQL Guarantee That My Shipment Will Have Zero Defects?

-AQL is based on the quality levels you deem to be most appropriate for your product.
+AQL is based on the quality levels you deem most appropriate for your product.
 In essence, it is not designed to ensure zero defects.
-And it is generally unreasonable to expect zero defects outside of high-risk industries like aerospace or pharmaceuticals.
+It is generally unreasonable to expect zero defects outside high-risk industries like aerospace or pharmaceuticals.

 However, AQL is flexible and allows you to set higher standards for your brand.
 For example, you could choose an AQL level of 1.0% for major defects instead of the standard 2.5%, making your standards more stringent.
 This type of adjustment might be appropriate for a high-end brand.
 For more information about this type of adjustment, see How to Choose the Right AQL and Inspection Levels.

-Additionally, we recommend downloading the following white paper if you would like to be sure you have a firm grasp on AQL inspections.
+Additionally, we recommend downloading the following white paper if you want to be sure you have a firm grasp of AQL inspections.